samihadatta/workshop-ml-apis/README.md

    });
 ```

+### `main`
 Now for the main.
 You can figure this one out, but here's the structure, for starters.
-Make sure you are calling each function correctly. *Hint: These are asynchronous functions!
+Make sure you are calling each of the above functions correctly. *Hint: These are asynchronous functions!
 You may need to a-wait!*
 ```javascript
 async function main(inputFile, outputFile) {
     const Canvas = require('canvas');